 In class, we meet individual needs in German and English through differentiation and Team-Teaching or Support-Teaching integrative in class, both in the language and in the other subjects.

-The prerequisite for admission is that their performance level and social behaviour promise that they can make up for the gap in the other language.
+The prerequisite for admission is that their academic performance level as well as their work and social behaviour promise that they can make up for the gap in the other language.

 English and German lessons always take place in Team-Teaching or Support-Teaching with two teachers and subject lessons are also often taught in Team-Teaching or Support-Teaching.
 In the course of the entire school day – also during the Ganztag and afternoon activities – the transfer students have many opportunities to hear and speak German or English.
 If there is a special need for support, they can either take part in our individual support in “German as a Second Language” (DaZ) or “English as an Additional Language” (EAL).
 In addition, for all children who come to us later, intrinsic motivation and joy in the other language as well as patience and above all perseverance in the active practice and use of the new language enable quick experiences of success.
 It is advisable to hear, speak, read and write as much as possible in the new language – in everyday life and at school.